parkermac/makefiles/README.md

 # README for makefiles

 ### Each folder contains the files used to compile ROMS for one of our machines, e.g. mox and klone.
+The folder is also where oceanM, the executable, ends up after compiling.

 ---